mvolkmann/blog/src/smalltalk.md

 1. Enter `./mvm -A`.
 This will run for around 10 minutes and generate an extreme amount of output.
 1. Enter `chmod a+x Squeak.app`
-1. Create a symbolic link to the virtual machine that is inside this app by entering `ln -s "./Squeak.app/Contents/MacOS/Squeak" squeak-vm`.
+1. Create a symbolic link to the VM that is inside this app by entering `ln -s "./Squeak.app/Contents/MacOS/Squeak" squeak-vm`.

 To simplify running files containing Smalltalk code from the command line,